sjgallagher2/PyWORDS/README.md

 Note that this program manages the process of parsing Whitaker's dictionary, not building new entries for it.
 It's fairly simple, once you get familiar with it, to add entries, but this program (as it stands) won't help you.

+### Future Work

+I would very much like to add a graphical front-end to make PyWORDS more user friendly.
+The fact is, many people familiar with Latin may be unfamiliar with Python.
+The ideal would be a web application which provides more user-friendly functionality, in addition to this more powerful programming/interpreted interface.
+Until then, I hope the examples above will be enough for people to make use of the tools even with only modest exposure to Python.